If a transaction is marked as Declined in the PayJunction Trinity system, no funds will ever be transferred (and any pending charges will "drop off").

 Pre-Authorization: Avoid Pending Transactions

 If you frequently have high dollar transactions (greater than $500), and you absolutely require that the billing address and zip code must match what is on file with the customer's credit card issuer, you may consider enabling pre-authorizations.
-A pre-authorization will test a credit card for $1.00 to verify if the billing address matches prior to checking if the card has the available high dollar funds.
-Pre-authorizations are extremely rare; most merchants do not use this feature for the following reasons:
+A pre-authorization will test a credit card for $0.00 to verify if the billing address matches prior to checking if the card has the available high dollar funds.

 For more details, view the following article: What does "PreAuthorize" do?